Nachtalb/XenianBot/README.md

 I am a personal assistant which can do various tasks for you.
 For example, I can do reverse image searches directly here in Telegram.
 To see my full capability, send me `/commands` and you will see everything available or go to [Commands](#commands).

+If you like this bot you can rate it [here](https://telegram.me/storebot?start=xenianbot).

 ## Commands
 ### List of direct commands: